yc-actions/yc-lockbox/README.md

 ## Permissions

-To perform this action, it is required that the service account on behalf of which we are acting has granted the `cdn.editor` role or greater.
+To perform this action, it is required that the service account on behalf of which we are acting has granted the `lockbox.payloadViewer` role or greater.

 ## License Summary